derkork/openscad-graph-editor/manual/manual.md

 ![](images/changing_color.gif)

-In this example we give sphere a purple color and the cube a blue color.
+In this example we give the sphere a purple color and the cube a blue color.
 Naturally this will only work for nodes that produce geometry output.

 ### Debug modifiers